Quansight/Quansight-website/apps/labs/posts/files-improvements.md

 title: 'File management improvements in Spyder4'
 published: November 12, 2019
 author: juanita-gomez
-description: 'We will focus on the Files pane in this post, where we've made several improvements to the interface and file management tools.'
+description: "We will focus on the Files pane in this post, where we've made several improvements to the interface and file management tools."
 category: [IDEs]
 featuredImage:
   src: /posts/files-improvements/blog_feature_org.svg